 The Dream of Joyce de Guatemala: Mexican sculptor and printmaker Joyce de Guatemala Bush Vourvoulias studied fine arts at the National Autonomous University of Mexico, Mexico City, and the University of Wisconsin, Madison.
 She was born in Mexico City to Cassius Albert Bush and Martha Bush of Guatemalan heritage.
 In 1993 she participated in the visiting artist program, and served as a Board member of Brandywine Workshop and Archives.

-Following her sudden passing in 2000 leaving a legacy of artistic works and service that reflected her interests in the environment and people.
-She was particularly interested in the plight of those who were geographically or economically isolated and have few opportunities to advance their art careers.
+Following her sudden passing in 2000, Joyce de Guatemala left a legacy of artistic works and service that reflected her interests in the environment and people.
+She was particularly interested in the plight of those who were geographically or economically isolated and had few opportunities to advance their art careers.